8 Things to Hate about Kumon – A Review

 The Kumon method doesn’t cover telling the time, data handling, maths investigations, or (much geometry) but Kumon students will be fast at arithmetic.
 This in turn improves children’s maths confidence.
 Make sure that your child’s arithmetic is strong which in turn will support their learning in the other areas of mathematics.

 If you’re a parent trying to make the decision about whether Kumon is right for your family?
-Check out Maths Insider’s Ultimate Kumon Review only on Amazon.
-(Get it Free during the special promo 13-17th December 2012)
+Check out Maths Insider’s Ultimate Kumon Review.

 So tell me, do you still hate Kumon?